 Average of Average - Each question always has the same weight in the formula regardless of the number of responses each question receives.
-In the end, certain guest question responses can end up having a greater weight with this calculation (because they received fewer responses than other questions).
+In the end, certain guest question responses can have a greater weight with this calculation (because they received fewer responses than other questions).

 ( Average of Q1 scores + Average of Q2 scores + Average of Q3 scores + … )

 ( # of Questions )